 Day 9 — Tinehir, Todra Gorge, and Ouarzazate

 One impressive scene unfolds after another on today’s journey to the snowcapped High Atlas.
-See the terraced riverside village of Tinehir and spectacular 984-foot Todra Gorge, home to rare bird and plant species.
-Visit El Kelaa des Mgouna, known for its roses, then set out on an ancient caravan route known as the “Route of a Thousand Kasbahs.”
-This evening, stay in the town of Ouarzazate.
+See the terraced riverside village of Tinehir and spectacular 984-foot Todra Gorges, home to rare bird and plant species.
+Following lunch, visit El Kelaa des Mgouna, Morocco’s “rose capital,” then set out on the fabled “Route of a Thousand Kasbahs” ancient caravan route, a region of fortresses with elaborately decorated façades.
+Spend the evening in the town of Ouarzazate (the “door of the desert”).
 (B,L,D)

 Day 10 — Ait ben-Haddou and Marrakech

 En route to Marrakech, tour Ait ben-Haddou, a World Heritage site.
 In its old section, deep red kasbahs are packed together so tightly they appear to be a single unit.
 Descend from the High Atlas, passing through typical fortified villages with stone houses and earthen roofs.
-Arriving in Marrakech in the late afternoon, enjoy some leisure time before dinner.
+Arriving in Marrakech in the late afternoon, enjoy some leisure time before dinner at the hotel.
 (B,L,D)